eiConsole v.23R1

 - </ns2:AttachmentGroup>

-There are 3 attachments here, so when this is executed in the Testing Mode, we should see three outputs; verifying experimentally, by running this transaction in the Testing Mode:
+There are 3 attachments here, so when this is executed in the Testing Mode, we should see 3 outputs; verify this by running this transaction in Testing Mode.
+In order to go into Testing Mode, click Mode on the main menu and then click Testing Mode in the drop-down list.